herseyc/raspastro/MyBuildProcess.md

 ## Installing EAA Software

 ### Build and Install INDI
 I edit the install-indi.sh script and make sure all the indi 3rd-party libraries and drivers I want to install are assigned and then install indi and the selected 3rd-party libraries and drivers.
+This also installs the indiwebmanager interface.
 ```
 ./install-indi.sh
 ```